Cross-Platform Support

 Promote KeeWeb.
 You can add any of these badges on your website.

 However, I want to take you to a totally different route.
 In the long run, you might be sharing more than just passwords with a close person (for an emergency).
 So why not, put everything you want to share in a Google Drive and upload a bunch of Keepass databases (.kdbx files).
 The database can be accessed and updated from the Google Drive through https://app.keeweb.info/.
 Even if you don't want to give the...
-Source: almost 3 years ago
+Source: over 3 years ago

 Keeweb (a Keepass DB implementation) Pros: Supports WebDav self-hosting (i.e. Does not rely on self-hosted service, just a file) Custom templates Smooth looking UI Cons: No pre-defined templates Manual grouping only (doesn't auto-group by template) No mobile support (other than through a browser).
-Source: about 3 years ago
+Source: over 3 years ago

 Another keepass version run on html over web browser: keeweb.
 Source: over 3 years ago

 I have a shared web hosting account (specifically Pair networks shared hosting package 2).
 For one particular application (KeeWeb), I need to be able to access files stored on the server using WebDAV.
 The Pair accounts don't support WebDAV directly, and every other way I could find besides NextCloud to create WebDAV without access to change the Apache configuration involved too much stuff I didn't understand to...
-Source: about 4 years ago
+Source: over 4 years ago

 Do you know an article comparing KeeWeb to other products?